cshneider/soho-ml-data-ready/README.md

 __Including Solar Dynamics Observatory (SDO) NASA mission data products__ Since our software pipeline uses SunPy Fido, other mission data can be readily obtained from Fido clients such as SDAC, JSOC, EVE, GONG, and other detauled under 'Fido clients' https://docs.sunpy.org/en/stable/guide/acquiring_data/fido.html#fido-guide.
-We use DRMS with JSOC to obtain the SoHO MDI with series given by mdi.fd_M_96m_lev182 and all SDO mission products.
+We use DRMS with JSOC to obtain all SDO mission products.
 The SDO HMI Line-of-Sight Magnetograms, hmi.M_720s, with a cadence of 720 sec are used in this pipeline.
 To mention, for completenss, JSOC also has hmi.M_45s at a cadence of 45 sec.
 SDO AIA seven EUV filters, series aia.lev1_euv_12s, are at a cadence of every 12 sec.
 EUV wavelengths are at 94, 131, 171, 193, 211, 304, 335 Angstrom.